squirrelnest/yarrble/README.md

 # README

-Yarrble is a web (and soon mobile) app that enables sailors to find anchorages and share reviews.
-It's like Yelp for anchorages.
+Yarrble is a web (and soon mobile) app that enables recreational sailors to find and share information (coordinates, photos, reviews, sea state data) about anchorages (ports, marinas, as well as undeveloped harbors or bays) around the world.
+It's like Yelp for anchorages, except the user reviews are akin to the ACE reports.

 # Demo